ReliefApplications/bms_front/README.md

 ## Compatibilities

- - Drag and drop don't work in Mozilla
+ - Drag and drop doesn't work in Mozilla

 ## Docker